 Who We Are

-More than a team, we are a family.
+More than a team, we are a community and family.

 The WWU Sailing team is a competitive Sports Club based out of Western Washington University in Bellingham, WA.
-We are a dynamic team in the Pacific Coast Region that sails year-round and participates in over 24 regattas and clinics throughout the Pacific Coast Collegiate Sailing Conference (PCCSC).
-We compete mostly in Washington and Oregon, but we also travel to many inter-sectional regattas in other districts, including California and Hawaii, sending our competitive co-ed and women teams.
+We are a dynamic team in the Pacific Coast Region that sails year-round.
+During the academic year, we participate in over 24 regattas and clinics throughout the Pacific Coast Collegiate Sailing Conference (PCCSC).
+We compete mostly in Washington and Oregon, but we also travel to many regattas across the west coast, including Canada, California, and Hawaii, with our competitive co-ed and women's teams.

 We sail two-person dinghies called Flying Juniors (FJs for short).
-The team owns eleven FJs, which are housed at the WWU-owned Lakewood Boathouse on Lake Whatcom: Kaze, Tuuli, Bang-a-rang (Bang), Slick Princess (SP), Viento, Darth, Three Old Goats (Billy), Cady, Speedy McGhee, gNAR, and Kona.
+The team owns 12 FJs, which are housed at the WWU Lakewood Boathouse on Lake Whatcom: Kaze, Tuuli, Bang-a-rang (Bang), Slick Princess (SP), Viento, Darth, Three Old Goats, Pís II, Cady, Speedy McGhee, gNAR, and Kona.
 We practice 3 times a week during the academic year, and welcome any full-time student who wants to sail!
-Off the water we participate in team dinners, team volunteering throughout the Bellingham area, and team bonding events.
+Off the water, we participate in team dinners, team volunteering throughout the Bellingham area, and team bonding events.

 College sailing is a co-ed sport where men and women compete together equally.
-There are women-specific events (to encourage women participation in college sailing) such as women's nationals, alongside traditional co-ed regattas and clinics.
+There are women-specific events to encourage women participation in college sailing such as women's nationals, alongside co-ed regattas and clinics.
 We are one of the few collegiate teams to have a consistent woman's team in almost every regatta we go to!

 The Western Sailing Team is an open, inclusive group focusing on furthering the competitiveness of sailing as a sport among young adults.
 Our program is completely student-run and student-funded, which means we participate in many fundraising activities to keep our costs low for individuals and to provide ‘scholarships’ for students that may need financial support.
-We do our best to support each other as sailors, students, and friends.
+We support each other as sailors, students, and friends.